Krnsand/rate-your-plants/README.md

-# **PetFriends**
+# **Rate your plants**

-This is a social media platform for plant Lovers!
-One can create an account in order to create ost
+This is a social media platform for plant lovers!
+One can create an account, post pictures of their favorite plants with information about them as well as rate them in order of difficulty to care for.
+A signed in user can also save other users posts in order to keep a sort of “wish list” of plants.

-This project is the final of five projects that need to be completed to receive a diploma in Software Development from The Code Institute.
+This project is the final of 5 projects that need to be completed to receive a diploma in Fullstack Software Development from The Code Institute.

 ## **Responsive screen display**